Jump to:Page Content

 The Master in Public Policy International and Global Affairs concentration (MPP IGA) is best suited to individuals seeking to become policy leaders in an increasingly globalized world.

 While both the MPA/ID Program and the MPP IGA concentration take a global perspective on the challenges facing the world, they differ in their approach and focus.

 The MPA/ID Program is a rigorous, economics-centered program designed to train the next generation of practitioners and analysts in the field of international development.
-The MPA/ID Program core is comprised of 13 required courses, including 2 semester sequences in each of the following: advanced microeconomics, advanced macroeconomics, and advanced quantitative methods.
+The MPA/ID core is comprised of 13 required courses, including two-semester sequences in each of the following: advanced microeconomics, advanced macroeconomics, and advanced quantitative methods.

 The core also includes courses in economic development, the role of institutions, public sector management, and democratic governance.
-MPA/ID students take six elective courses in the broad areas of trade, finance, infrastructure, sustainable development, health, education, poverty alleviation, and private sector development in developing countries.
+MPA/ID students take six elective courses which may be chosen from areas such as trade, finance, infrastructure, sustainable development, health, education, poverty alleviation, and private sector development in developing countries.

 MPA/ID students complete a development internship in the summer between their first and second years, and they also complete a Second Year Policy Analysis, which allows them to integrate their coursework and professional experiences by providing specific policy recommendations in the context of a concrete developmental problem.

 The MPA/ID has prerequisite coursework requirements in calculus and economics.

 The MPP IGA concentration provides intensive multi-disciplinary training to students preparing for careers addressing international and global challenges and governance, including international security, human rights, energy security, environment and resource systems, public health, and information systems.